mikeizbicki/cmc-csci040/topic_08_Python_WebScraping/lab-dracula/README.md

 **Overview:**

-To celebrate Halloween, you will practice HTML and file/string operations by editing the book *Dracula* to make it even more scary.
+You will practice HTML and file/string operations by editing the book *Dracula* to make it even more scary.

 **Instructions:**

 1. The copyright on the book *Dracula* has expired, and the book is now in the public domain.
-    Project Gutenberg (https://gutenberg.org) is a website that makes all public domain books easily downloadable.
+    Project Gutenberg (<https://gutenberg.org>) is a website that makes public domain books easily downloadable.
-    *Dracula* is located at http://www.gutenberg.org/files/345/345-h/345-h.htm .
+    *Dracula* is located at <http://www.gutenberg.org/files/345/345-h/345-h.htm>.
-    Visit this webpage and save it to your computer in a file called `dracula.html` (use: right click -> save as).

 1. Create a python file called `dracula.py` file that:
-    1. Reads in the text from `dracula.html`.
+    1. Uses the `requests` library to download the text of *Dracula*.
     2. Replaces all occurrences of the word "Dracula" with "Izbicki".

        All occurrence of the word Izbicki should be in bold so that they are easy to see.